Newspaper and Magazine Archives

-The digital archive of the world-renowned magazine National Geographic covering 1888-2015, and a collection of National Geographic eBooks, images, videos.
+The digital archive of the world-renowned magazine National Geographic covering 1888-present, and a collection of National Geographic eBooks, images, videos.

 The complete archive of the Picture Post from its first issue in 1938 to its last in 1957—all digitized from originals in full colour.
 Picture Post (1938-1957) provides a fascinating snapshot of British life from the 1930s to the 1950s, with thousands of photos of ordinary people doing ordinary things -- from boys rolling a tyre, to a view of a postwar bedsit, to young women on a rollercoaster -- all caught in a single moment in time.